 Establish a Career Leading and Defining Public Policy

-Government, nonprofit, and for-profit organizations hiring managers actively recruit professionals with the knowledge and skills to effectively and efficiently achieve public objectives.
-Candidates must have the foresight, insight, and critical thinking to craft policies and monitor their implementation and success.
+Government, nonprofit, and for-profit organizations actively recruit professionals with the knowledge and skills to effectively and efficiently achieve public objectives.
+Candidates must have the leadership skills, insight, and critical thinking to craft policies and monitor their implementation and success.
 Those able to understand policy problems, craft effective solutions, and successfully put policies in action are in high demand.

-An online Master of Public Administration and Policy (MPAP) degree provides the core competencies of both disciplines for a distinctive advantage in the competitive marketplace.
-Our graduates put their skillset to use in roles as project managers or policy directors, or as public policy analysts and consultants.
-The public and nonprofit sectors, as well as companies that advise and deliver public services, value managers and analysts with versatile skillsets who are able to effectively coordinate and communicate across sectors and levels of government.
+Our online Master of Public Administration and Policy (MPAP) degree provides the core competencies of both disciplines for a distinctive advantage in the competitive marketplace.
+Our graduates put their skill set to use as project managers or program directors, or as public policy analysts, public affairs specialists, and consultants.
+The public and nonprofit sectors, as well as companies that advise and deliver public services, value managers and analysts with versatile skill sets who are able to effectively coordinate and communicate across sectors and levels of government.
+They value our graduates' ability to grasp complex problems and craft effective solutions to improve policies and public service delivery.

-Your MPAP degree will prepare you for public administration jobs and public policy jobs in the following fields and industries:
+Your MPAP degree will prepare you for public administration and policy jobs in the following fields and industries:

 - Public policy administration